codazoda/ghsite/README.md

 # ghsite

 Automatically create a simple website for a GitHub project using the README.md file as the home page.
-Also, optionally, creates a cname file to host the site on a custom domain.
+Optionally, creates a CNAME file to host the site on a custom domain.

 ## Installation